Menu

 Alcohol and Drug Testing in the Professional Workplace

-For Lloyd’s of London employees and pass-holders, the time is up for drinking alcohol during office hours.
-The 331-year-old institution in London’s financial district is widely regarded as the last bastion of this boozy culture.
+Lloyd’s of London employees and pass-holders faced a significant shift when the institution implemented a strict policy against drinking alcohol during office hours.
+The 335-year-old institution in London’s financial district was widely regarded as the last bastion of this boozy culture.
 Besides Lloyd’s 800+ direct employees, Lloyd’s is where insurers and brokers meet to do business.
 In fact, the organisation says that, besides their permanent staff, there are approximately 40,000 people who have access to the building.

-Two years ago, permanent staff at Lloyd’s were banned from drinking alcohol between the hours of 9am and 5pm, but under this new policy any person considered to be under the influence of drugs or alcohol will be barred from the building.
-Anyone breaching the new rule by having an illegal substance in their system will have their security pass confiscated by security guards, and anyone deemed responsible for sexual harassment could receive a life ban.
+The policy, which has now been in place for several years, states that any person considered to be under the influence of drugs or alcohol will be barred from the building.
+Anyone breaching the rule by having an illegal substance in their system will have their security pass confiscated by security guards, and anyone deemed responsible for sexual harassment could receive a life ban.

-Lloyd’s of London has decided to act following recent revelations of boorish behaviour and sexual harassment in their workplace.
-The new Code of Conduct as set out by the insurance giant is due to an out of date culture, with Bloomberg News Agency revealing a wide range of verbal and sexual misconduct claims – many fuelled by the abuse of alcohol.
+Lloyd’s of London acted following revelations of boorish behaviour and sexual harassment in their workplace.
+The Code of Conduct as set out by the insurance giant was due to an out of date culture, with Bloomberg News Agency revealing a wide range of verbal and sexual misconduct claims – many fuelled by the abuse of alcohol.
 The report by Bloomberg stated that much of the harassment women were experiencing was fuelled in a culture that allowed, and accepted, heavy drinking during working hours; even after most workplaces in London had already banned lunchtime drinks.
 The report described Lloyd’s of London as an archaic corner in global finance.
 The drinking culture in the insurance, finance, legal, and accountancy professions in the city has always been well known, but the problem has been compounded by the dramatic rise in drug use.

-John Neal, who took over as Lloyd’s boss just over six months ago, said he found the report very distressing.
-Lloyd’s is aware that banning alcohol won’t completely stop inappropriate behaviour; however, it’s a good start.
-According to Neal, the new Code of Conduct is part of a larger action plan to improve workplace culture over time.
+John Neal, who implemented the changes as Lloyd’s boss, recognized that banning alcohol wouldn’t completely stop inappropriate behaviour; however, it was a good start.
+The Code of Conduct was part of a larger action plan to improve workplace culture over time.

-And today, we’re seeing a greater divide between generations.
+And today, we’re seeing an even greater divide between generations.
 Young professionals typically avoid alcohol, either because they choose to lead a healthier lifestyle or so they can go to the gym after work.

 Should Alcohol and Drug Testing Be Carried out across All Professional Services?

-With the new Code of Conduct policy as set out by Lloyd’s of London, the responsibility of policing people entering the building will fall on security guards.
+With the Code of Conduct policy as implemented by Lloyd’s of London showing positive results, the responsibility of policing people entering the building falls on security guards.
 That being said, it can be quite difficult to detect a person who has either taken illicit drugs or had an alcoholic drink.
-An easier method of supporting the new policy would be to introduce both “for cause” and random alcohol and drug testing.
+An easier method of supporting such a policy is to introduce both “for cause” and random alcohol and drug testing.
 Not only does alcohol and drug testing act as a deterrent, simple testing procedures can deliver a result in a short period of time.
 In addition, pre-employment testing is designed to prevent people with alcohol and drug related problems being accepted into professional services businesses in the first place.

 The Benefits of Workplace Drug and Alcohol Testing in Professional Services Businesses